-If you do want to prepare for an emergency, sit near the emergency assembly locations or next to where the life vests are stored so that you can quickly don them if need be.
+If you want to prepare for an emergency, sit near the emergency assembly locations or where the life vests are stored so you can quickly don them.

-With our family, we tend to sit near where there are children’s vests stored so we can quickly break the seal of the container and get the little ones prepped for an emergency if the unlikely need arises.
+With our family, we tend to sit near where children’s vests are stored so we can quickly break the container’s seal and get the little ones prepped for an emergency if the unlikely need arises.